 For those of you happy people that still haven’t quite figured it out.

 Once upon a time there was a young woman who truly knew how to enjoy and appreciate her life.
 Although life was not easy for her, she went to work everyday happy to have a job, and happy to have her freedom and independence.
-She got in her beat-up VW rabbit, and happily made her 1 hour and 30 minute drive to her job, she learned everything she could at work and eventually she became the boss.
+She got in her beat-up VW rabbit, and happily made her 1 hour and 30 minute drive to her job.
+There she learned everything she could and eventually she became the boss.
 She was young for it, no doubt, but she was determined to do her very best, never call in sick, cover shifts and work very hard.
 And so the story goes…

 Then one day her life became sad, and her heart was broken into a million tiny pieces.
-She could have given up, threw in the towel and called it a day but she instead she kept focused on the good things that her life was full of.
-The toddler that visited with her mother who collected yogurt containers, the shaggy dog that was tied up every morning that greeted the doorway when she arrived, the homeless man that lived behind the boxes out back that always told her a joke, and the endless people that shopped throughout the years that she watched grow, change jobs, got married and had children.
+She could have given up, thrown in the towel and called it a day but instead she kept focused on the good things that her life was full of.
+The toddler that visited with her mother who collected yogurt containers, the shaggy dog that was tied up every morning that greeted the doorway when she arrived, the homeless man that lived behind the boxes out back that always told her a joke, and the endless people that shopped throughout the years that she watched grow, change jobs, get married and had children.
 She smiled when they appeared, she made small talk, she listened; they brought little pieces of joy as they laughed together and she looked forward to seeing them each and every day.
-She kept up good relations with all her coworkers too, and often went out after work, they celebrated birthdays, danced the night away, and there was a whole lot of laughter getting through her tough years.
+She kept up good relations with all her coworkers too, and often went out after work; they celebrated birthdays, danced the night away, and there was a whole lot of laughter getting through during her tough years.
 Eventually the pain she felt inside was eased as she learned gratitude by taking in the these little moments between the sadness.
 Slowly she healed again.

 Then one day she received her first and only complaint from a customer and it read.
 ‘Such annoyingly happy people should not work with the public.
 How can someone always be so happy, it is unnatural!‘ Her boss at the time said,